-Applicants who are not requesting a salary contribution may request guideline support costs

-(travel, computing consumables etc.) based on their level of contribution to the project (FTE).
-However, in such instances the case for support MUST make it clear whether Estate and Indirect costs have been included in the request.
+Applicants who are not requesting a salary contribution may request guideline support costs (travel, computing consumables etc.) based on their level of contribution to the project (FTE).
+However, in such instances the case for support and the requested summary table MUST make it clear whether Estate and Indirect costs have been included in the request.
 Please ensure you apply for these posts correctly via the JeS system; applicants requesting zero salary and zero overheads should be entered as zero FTE and zero cost.
-Applicants requesting zero salary and overheads (Estates/Indirects) should enter their FTE in the system and zero cost
+Applicants requesting zero salary and overheads (Estates/Indirect costs) should enter charged hours and FTE in the system but at zero cost.